vesoft-inc/nebula-kafka-connector/ngctl/doc/ngctl_host_drop.md

 ## ngctl host drop

-Drop a host from a cluster.
+Drop a host from a srvgrp.

 ### Synopsis

-Drop a host from a cluster.
+Drop a host from a srvgrp.

 ```
 ngctl host drop [flags]